 - What effects could an EU ancillary copyright law have for the US?

-One step closer to a European-wide ancillary copyright law for press publishers
+European parliament adopts ancillary copyright law for press publishers

 In July 2018, under great public interest and scrutiny, the EU parliament voted on the draft and rejected it.
 Changes were made following this, most noticeably with the removal of the term ‘upload filter’, and two months later parliament once again voted on it.
 In the second vote, the draft was passed with 438 votes in favor, 226 against and 39 abstentions.